-The functional currency of the Company's foreign subsidiaries in Taiwan and Canada is the U.S. dollar.
+The functional currency of the Company's foreign subsidiaries in Taiwan, Canada, and Israel is the U.S. dollar.
 All foreign currency transactions are initially measured and recorded in U.S. dollars using the exchange rate on the date of the transaction.
 Foreign currency denominated monetary assets and liabilities are remeasured and recorded at the end of each reporting period using the exchange rate at that date.
-Foreign exchange gains and losses were not material for the year ended December 31, 2022.
+Foreign exchange gains and losses were not material for the years ended December 31, 2022 and 2023.

-Comprehensive Loss
+Comprehensive Income (Loss)

-Certain revenue, expenses, gains, and losses are recognized in comprehensive loss but excluded from net loss.
+Certain revenue, expenses, gains, and losses are recognized in comprehensive income (loss) but excluded from net loss.
 Comprehensive loss includes unrealized gains and losses on the Company's marketable securities.